Universal Credit is a single monthly payment which will eventually replace:

 - 6th June 2018 for residents covered by Colwyn Bay and Llandudno Job Centres

-On the above dates the gateway will open to new claims for Universal Credit from:-
+On the above dates the gateway opened to new claims for Universal Credit from:

 - People who are out of work, including those that are unwell